thiyagoocse/mycodetest/README.md

 # **README**

 ## **Introduction**
-The repository contains playwright(python) tests that automates the below given test scenarios and the installation steps
+The repository contains playwright tests that automates the below given test scenarios and the installation steps.

 **Minimum System requirements**
   > Python 3.8 or higher.